mikrotik-user/IPSec-IKE-v2-auto-script/README.md

 1. _"IKEv2-server-autoscript.rsc"_ is an interactive script to create and manage IKEv2 server on mikrotik router.
 2. _"IKEv2-peer-autoscript.rsc"_ is used on client-side mikrotik to create peer.
 3. _"IKEv2-remove-peer-autoscript.rsc"_ is used on client side mikrotik to remove peer.
-4. _"Mikrotik-to-Strongswan.rsc"_ is used on client-side mikrotik to create peer working with [StrongSwan IPSec ikev2 server](https://github.com/hwdsl2/setup-ipsec-vpn).
+4. _"IKEv2-strongswan-peer-autoscript.rsc"_ is used on client-side mikrotik to create peer working with [StrongSwan IPSec ikev2 server](https://github.com/hwdsl2/setup-ipsec-vpn).

 **HOW TO...**